SeaRyanC/blog/posts/llm-accessibility.md

 In April 2023 I crashed my bicycle and broke both my wrists.
 As you can imagine, this put quite the damper on my ability to type.
-Since my brain and mouth were still in working order, I figured that I could use speech-to-text to do most of my job, since as a dev manager, most of my time is spent either in meetings, or writing text related to my job
+Since my brain and mouth were still in working order, I figured that I could use speech-to-text to do most of my job, since as a dev manager, most of my time is spent either in meetings, or writing text related to my job.

-The built-in speech-to-text functionality in Windows 11 is *quite* good in terms of everyday transcription.
+I started  off using the built-in speech-to-text functionality in Windows 11.
+It's *quite* good in terms of everyday transcription; as good as the one built into my Android phone, to be sure.
-It's as good as the one built into my Android phone, to be sure, and for a lot of content like the performance reviews I was writing at the time, this was good enough as-is with some light copy editing.
+For a lot of content like the performance reviews I was writing at the time, this was good enough as-is with some light copy editing.

 However, for technical content, this left a lot to be desired.
 A lot of clarity is gained with simple formatting, like putting programming terms in `fixed-width` font.